I’m currently writing this as of the 4th of Feb 2019 after having just returned from Fitness street in December 2018

-Soi Taied is a very long street in Phuket renowned for hosting some world class fitness training facilities.
+Soi Taied (Fitness street) is a very long street in Phuket renowned for hosting some world class fitness training facilities.

 Back in August 2017, I decided to check out what all the fuss was about and spend 2 weeks immersing myself in the fitness culture on Soi Taied.